-Yet to introduce the concepts and flavor of the technique, some structure can be useful.
-We offer one approach here: six steps.
 Although these steps may provide a window into Focusing, it is important to remember that they are not the way to do Focusing.
 Indeed most teachers have developed their own styles of teaching Focusing which don't conform to these specific steps.
 Focusing has no rigid, fixed agenda for the inner world; many Focusing sessions bear little resemblance to the technical process that we define here.

 The inner act of Focusing can be broken down into six main sub-acts or movements.
 As you gain more practice, you won’t need to think of these as six separate parts of the process.
 To think of them as separate movements makes the process seem more mechanical than it is—or will be, for you, later.
 I have subdivided the process in this way because I’ve learned from years of experimenting that this is one of the effective ways to teach Focusing to people who have never tried it before.

 Think of this as only the basics.
 As you progress and learn more about Focusing you will add to these basic instructions, clarify them, and approach them from other angles.
 Eventually—perhaps not the first time you go through it—you will have the experience of something shifting inside.

 So here are the Focusing instructions in brief form, manual style.
 If you want to try them out, do so easily, gently.
 If you find difficulty in one step or another, don't push too hard; just move on to the next one.
 You can always come back.

 1 Clearing a space